alexmilowski/redis-modules-docker/README.md

  * `script` - the build script to run for the base image
  * `libdir` - the library directory to use during the build
  * `modules` - a sequence of Modules (kind: Module) to include in the target

+# Using Modules with Enterprise

+Modules need to be packaged for Redis Enterprise to load the module.
+See [modules](modules) for more information.